andreeeeeea/FileIndexing/README.md

 - To remove the File1.txt file from the Test 1 folder, choose option 2 and type the file path:

   `..\Test-1\File1.txt`

-## Troubleshooting
-- UnsupportedClassVersionError: Ensure you are running the application with the same Java version that was used to compile it.
-Update your Java installation if necessary.
-- File Not Found: Make sure the file paths entered are correct and the files exist.